foodcoops/foodsoft/README.md

 Web-based software to manage a non-profit food coop (product catalog, ordering, accounting, job scheduling).

 If you're a food coop considering to use foodsoft, please have a look at the [wiki page for foodcoops](https://github.com/foodcoops/foodsoft/wiki/For-foodcoops).
-When you'd like to experiment with or develop foodsoft, see [doc/SETUP_DEVELOPMENT](https://github.com/foodcoops/foodsoft/blob/master/doc/SETUP_DEVELOPMENT.md) on how to set it up on your own computer.
+When you'd like to experiment with or develop foodsoft, you can read [how to set it up](https://github.com/foodcoops/foodsoft/blob/master/doc/SETUP_DEVELOPMENT.md) on your own computer.

 More information about using this software and contributing can be found on the [wiki](https://github.com/foodcoops/foodsoft/wiki).